Etching (microfabrication)

 Etching is used in microfabrication to chemically remove layers from the surface of a wafer during manufacturing.
-Etching is a critically important process module, and every wafer undergoes many etching steps before it is complete.
+Etching is a critically important process module in fabrication, and every wafer undergoes many etching steps before it is complete.

 For many etch steps, part of the wafer is protected from the etchant by a "masking" material which resists etching.
 In some cases, the masking material is a photoresist which has been patterned using photolithography.
 Other situations require a more durable mask, such as silicon nitride.